voidlizard/hbs2/README.md

 It also have some known issues with performance and might have some stability issues.
 We\'re working hard to fix them.

+## Current status

+MVP.
+Means that it is not fully working, but it's useful.
+It is useful right now for data sharing, including git repositories.

+Encryption status: wip, partially works.

+Encryption for arbitrary merkle trees/blocks: implemented, not really tested.

+Encryption for protocols: wip, right now is turned off!

 # HOWTO

 ## How to install